Fjoralb1/ShopifyProductUploader/README.md

 ### Accessing the Application

 - Navigate to the home page.
+- If the authorization is not done yet Select "Authorize the app" button (The button is only visible when the app is not authorized).
 - Select "Create Product."

 ### Creating a Product

-1. Fill in the product title, description, SKU, and price.
+1. Fill in the product title, description, SKU, price and inventory quantity.
 2. Add an image via URL or upload a file.
 3. Click "Create Product" to submit.

 ### Success/Error Responses

-- **On success**: Redirects to a confirmation page or displays a success message.
+- **On success**: Redirects to a success page with a success message.
 - **On error**: Displays the error message with details.

 ---